Fellowship (and Candidacy Training)

 Training Side-by-Side

-Students often receive their invitation to join the first degree of Fellowship around their second rank of Paige, and most receive this no later than their third rank of Apprentice (which is the final rank in their first tier: the Initiates).
-Many Apprentices also become invited to join the subsequent 2nd degree class, where material is taken to more applied and less technical developments.
+Students often receive their invitation to join the first degree of Fellowship around their second rank of Page, and most receive this no later than their third rank of Apprentice (which is the final rank in their first tier: the Novitiate).

-Following these initial ranks, are the Senior levels: which include Squire (orange belt), Herald (yellow), and Warden (purple).
-During these more advanced ranks, students may receive an additional invitation: to join the Senior Fellowships, where students begin to add on new kinds of martial arts to their training: new kinds of weapons training, more complicated and discipline-required combatives, and more investigative philosophy.
-You can always mark out one of these Senior students (at any formal events) by the senior robes which they wear as indicators of their level!
+Following these novitiate ranks, students move into the seniority of initiation, the Candidacy Levels: which include Squire (orange belt), Herald (yellow), and Warden (purple).
+During these more advanced ranks, students may receive an additional invitation: to join the Senior Fellowships, where students engage with deeper questions, and most importantly begin to temper mere knowledge with prudence and winsomeness in their dialogue.
+You can always mark out one of these Senior students (at any formal events) by the senior robes which they wear as indicators of their level.